Lemniscate-2525/30_Days_of_ML/Day06_Breast_Cancer_Classification_SVM/README.md

 In this project, we implement a **Support Vector Machine (SVM)** classifier to predict whether a tumor is **malignant or benign** using diagnostic features extracted from cell nuclei images.

-The focus of this implementation is building a **structured machine learning pipeline**, including:
+The focus of this implementation is building a **structured ML Pipeline**, including:

 - Exploratory Data Analysis
 - Feature scaling